Maybe we'll play some Glam Rock before it's all said and done.

 And then, you know, if there's breaking news or a rally or something I want to cover, I might pop on at night too.

-I got you, brother.
+Yeah, I got you, brother.

-Man, let me tell you something, brother Owen.
+Man, let me tell you something, Brother Owen.

-Man, and the way you come out and spoke your peace and was very open about it and told people what you felt and the love of people in this country.
+The prayers that you got going when you was in prison, man, and the way you come out and spoke your piece and was very open about it and told people what you felt and the love of people in this country.

-And uh that's all I want to do.
+And that's all I want to do.

 Just tell you what a good job y'all doing.